chibui191/dsc-project-template/README.md

 #### Pneumonia Types

 Within the Pneumonia class itself, there are two different types: Bacteria and Virus.
-These 2 subclasses that usually observed some distinctive characteristics:
+These 2 subclasses that usually observed with some distinctive characteristics:
 - **Bacterial pneumonia** typically exhibits a focal lobar consolidation
 - whereas **Viral pneumonia** manifests with a more diffuse ‘‘interstitial’’ pattern in both lungs

 These differences would potentially impact the models' capabilities to differentiate the X-ray images; therefore it might be valuable to include this information in the model evaluation.
-This would not be the main focus of this project, but it would certainly provide some information for us to dig deeper into this topic in the future, and perhaps train models to classify different types of Pneumonia.
+This would not be the main focus of this project, but it would certainly provide some information for us to dig deeper into this topic in the future, and perhaps train models to identify responsible Pneumonia pathogens.

 ![Type composition](./images/composition.png)